draber/rpg-monster-cards/readme.md

 Printable RPG character cards

 ## Configuration
-The main system configuration file is `src/config/config.json`.
-Most items here relate to data generation. `js` is used to configure the JavaScript Bundler, `storageKeys` define the keys used in `localStorage`. `userCharacters.inLibrary` is meant to be used by the character library; it is for now experimental and not in use.
+The system configuration files are `src/config/config-backend.json`, `src/config/config-frontend.json` and `src/config/config-shared.json`.
+These files are combined as required and mostly relate to data generation or data storage. `rollup.js` is used to configure the JavaScript Bundler.

 ## System data
-_Ghastly Creatures_ uses various data sources; all files in the root of `src/data/` are generated, the files in `src/config` and `src/data/raw` serve as sources.
-The actual character list needs to be available via HTTP and thus lives at `public/js/characters.json`.
+_Ghastly Creatures_ are generated from various data sources found in `data` and `config`.
+The resulting files `presets.json` and `characters.json` need to be available via HTTP and thus live at `public/js`.

 ### Patterns
-`src/data/backgrounds.json` and `src/data/borders.json` are built by scanning `public/media/patterns/*`.
+Pattern presest are built by scanning `public/media/patterns/*`.
 The names of these files matter since they are used to build the `title`-attributes.
 The background textures come from [Transparent Textures](https://www.transparenttextures.com/), the border textures are custom-made.

 ### Fonts
-`src/data/fonts.json` is built from `src/data/raw/fonts.txt`.
+Font presets are built from `src/data/fonts.txt`.
 This list in return, is copied from [Google Fonts](https://tinyurl.com/ghastly-fonts).

 Modifying the font list requires the following steps:
 - Open the configuration page at [Google Fonts](https://tinyurl.com/ghastly-fonts)
 - Edit the collection
-- Copy the list below _CSS rules to specify families_ to `src/data/raw/fonts.txt`.
+- Copy the list below _CSS rules to specify families_ to `src/data/fonts.txt`.
 - Set _Use on the web_ to `<link>` and download the stylesheet from the URL that appears below.
 - Before you overwrite `src/css/inc/fonts.css`, copy the settings for `size-adjust` for those fonts you wish to keep.
 You might need to find a good value for `size-adjust` for your new fonts.
 - Stylesheets from Google Fonts often contain multiple versions of the same font; the difference is in the value of `Unicode-range`.
-All versions should be kept for an international audience rather than just the Latin flavor.
+All versions rather than just the Latin flavor should be kept to serve an international audience.

 Alternatively, or in addition, you can use locally stored fonts.
 The required files can be generated at [Font Squirrel](https://www.fontsquirrel.com), here are the [relevant instructions](https://www.fontsquirrel.com/blog/2010/12/how-to-use-the-generator). `src/config/font-squirrel-config.txt` is a configuration file that can help you to speed up the process.
-You will need to edit `src/css/inc/fonts.css` and `src/data/raw/fonts.txt` manually in this case.
+You will need to edit `src/css/inc/fonts.css` and `src/data/fonts.txt` manually in this case.

 ### Fields
 _Field_ in this context refers to the different properties of a character such as _Challenge Rating_.
-These fields are configured in `src/config/field-config.yml`.
+These fields are configured in `src/data/fields.yml`.

 Most fields have reasonable defaults to keep the configuration as simple as possible, i.e. the below scenario is mostly redundant.